-Many people think of arthritis when someone mentions joint pain, but we can experience pain and discomfort in our joints for other reasons as well.
-One of them is menopause.
+Many people think of arthritis when someone mentions joint pain, but we can experience pain and discomfort in our joints for other reasons as well including arthralgia and it can be more common in perimenopause and menopause.

 What is joint pain?